heinonenniilo/EnvironmentMonitorArduino/readme.md

 # Arduino code for EnvironmentMonitor

 Arduino solution for reading and aggregating measurement data.
+The solution is meant to be run with Arduino IDE.
 The code has been run on ESP32 devices.

 The main purpose of the solution is to aggregate measurement data and send it to Azure IoT hub.
 The solution can also be used to display measurement data in an Oled dispay.
 Measurement data used in [Environment Monitor](https://github.com/heinonenniilo/EnvironmentMonitor) is provided by this solution.